-So TheHouseShop.com decided to investigate the off the beaten track ways that buyers can use when house hunting and some of them will definitely surprise you!
+So TheHouseShop.com decided to investigate the ways to find estate agents by going off the beaten track, that buyers can use when house hunting and some of them will definitely surprise you!

 Many people have heard of Rightmove and Zoopla however, there are many other smaller websites that corner the UK’s property market, from online estate agents, property portals and for sale by owner (FSBO) sites.
 Buyers can lose out on many potential homes if they restrict themselves to only searching on the big two.